 Learn what truly motivates your actions!Take The Driving Force Quiz

 It’s all about meaning

-There are plenty of things we can’t control: the weather, our children, traffic, and love are just a few.
-But we can always control one thing: the meaning we take away from events.
-Meaning connects to our larger life blueprint; it’s a way to either give up control of our lives or create control.
+There are plenty of things we can’t control: the weather, our children, traffic and love are just a few.
+But we do control the meaning we take away from events.
+Meaning connects to our larger life blueprint; it’s a way to either give up control of our lives or accept responsibility.

 For example, let’s take Tony inviting some of his friends to his place in Fiji.
-It’s a lush, tropical paradise with sun and sand; but in order to be that green it rains a lot.
-So Tony’s waiting for his friends to arrive and it’s raining and he’s stressed out.
-He wants everything to be perfect with the tide in and the sun shining.
-So he’s miserable because what he thinks is supposed to be isn’t; life doesn’t match what he perceives as the ideal.
+It’s a lush, tropical paradise with sun and sand.
+It’s also raining.
+Tony wants everything to be perfect for his friends, but he’s miserable because life doesn’t match what he perceives as the ideal.

 Emotions, feelings and emotional control